 Have you ever wondered what you can accomplish in seven days while touring beautiful Central Newfoundland?
 I have just returned to Ottawa from an epic trip to Central Newfoundland, and I’m excited to share with you all of my stops, hotels, inns, and the beautiful contacts that I’ve made during this fabulous trip.
 Look closely at the bottom iceberg photo, where you’ll see one of the highlights of my journey – a whale that decided to show up for me!

 A flight into Gander, Newfoundland, is your best bet for arrival in Central Newfoundland, with the airport located just under one hour from Twillingate.
 Twillingate was my first stop on this trip.
 The drive from Gander to Twillingate is a beautiful mix of nature and coastline.
 Upon arrival, I picked up the keys to my accommodation, a three-bedroom vacation rental at Hillside Vacation Rental.
 I immediately noticed a view of several icebergs that hung in the bay where I would be spending my first two days in Twillingate Newfoundland.
 The landscape at Crow Head was perfect for me.
-It’s located a short 10-minute drive from the village centre.
+It’s located a short 10-minute drive from the village center.

-Once I was settled at Hillside Vacation Rental, my vacation began.
+Once I settled at Hillside Vacation Rental, my vacation began.
 I made my way to the beach for a seafood boil with Crystal, a self-taught culinary guru, and the brains behind Experience Twillingate.
 Crystal spoils her clients with a seafood boil right on the beach, preparing 90% of the food onsite, on an open fire.
 You know how sometimes you meet a stranger and it feels like you’ve known each other for years?
 That’s how it felt for us.
 Even with the other guests present, it was very cool to have that feeling of old friendship.

 Crystal prepared our beachside location, getting all of the furnishings ready for our group on the beach.
 This gave the other guests and me ample time to enjoy the beautiful view and fresh salt air.

 Our evening started with smoked caplins.
-We heated the caplins up on the open fire, consuming them warm.
+We heated the caplins on the open fire, consuming them warm.
 We all participated in the preparation of the evening from gathering saltwater to cleaning the mussels, to keeping the fire pit going.
 Cod tongue and scrunchions cooked to perfection, resting on a bed of partridgeberry and rhubarb jam, was a first for me, and it will not be the last.
 Fresh local mussels prepared right in front of us, so delicious that we could not resist eating a few more.
 Pulling the fresh lobsters out of the pot, Crystal cracked the lobsters’ knuckles and split the tails in two, making it easier for us to consume them.
-After everything was cleaned up, we enjoyed the beautiful sunset alongside the beach.
+After everything got cleaned up, we enjoyed the beautiful sunset alongside the beach.

 The next morning I awoke, brewed myself some coffee, and enjoyed the ocean view outside my kitchen window.
 Excited and shortly after, I made my way to Twillingate Adventure Tours to explore the bay in search of whales and icebergs.
 Our tour was very successful.
-Our captain located 6 icebergs for us, making sure that we could see each side of the icebergs.
+Our captain located six icebergs for us, making sure that we could see each side of the icebergs.

 The team at Twillingate Adventure Tours has invested in new boats, like the one we had, making their tours so much more comfortable.
 Once off the vessel, I stopped at Anna’s Seafood Restaurant for some codfish and chips while enjoying the view of the bay.